Hunting Hidden Axion Signals in Pulsar Dispersion Measurements with Machine Learning: Observation Parameter Constraints

 First, we compute $m_{a}$ within the range of $10^{-11} \text{ eV}$ to $10^{1} \text{ eV}$ and $f_{a}^{-1}$ within $10^{-18} \text{ GeV}^{-1}$ to $10^{-4} \text{ GeV}^{-1}$ to obtain the time delay matrix.
 This allows us to determine the upper limit and minimum precision of time measurements from existing pulsar data.
 The parameter space of $m_{a}$ and $f_{a}^{-1}$ above the minimum precision corresponds to regions that can be distinguished or excluded based on current data, as indicated by the pink-shaded region in \autoref{1e-8}, representing the parameter constraints at a time precision of $10^{-8}$ s.

 Next, we discuss the precision that may be achievable in the future.
 Current optical clocks have reached frequencies of \(10^3\) THz \citep{10.1093/nsr/nwaa119}.
 Over long observation periods, the resolution is determined by the system's uncertainty.
-The most advanced optical clocks can currently achieve a resolution of 18$\sim$19 significant digits ($10^{-18} \sim 10^{-19} \text{s} $) \citep{PhysRevLett.120.103201}.
+The most advanced optical clocks can currently achieve a resolution of 18$\sim$19 significant digits ($10^{-18} \sim 10^{-19} \text{s}$) over observation timescales on the order of days \citep{PhysRevLett.120.103201}.
 However, this represents the theoretical upper limit under ideal conditions.
 In practical measurements, additional systematic errors, such as detector delay and cable delay, must also be considered.
 Here, we only provide the theoretical limit.
 When applied to future radio telescopes, this would enable the exploration of a much larger parameter space.
 Although this would significantly increase storage costs, our focus here is solely on the scientific implications.

 Regarding bandwidth configuration, we consider future wide-band radio telescopes, such as the Qitai Radio Telescope (QTT), which is expected to achieve a bandwidth of up to 115 GHz \citep{Wang:2023occ}.
 The parameter space accessible with a 115 GHz bandwidth is shown as the red-shaded region in \autoref{1e-8}.